deejaycodes/survey-API/Readme.md

 # Get Started

-- Clone the repository using git clone https://github.com/ndrymes/User-transaction-app.git
+- Clone the repository using git clone https://github.com/deejaycodes/survey-API.git
 - Run `npm i` or `npm install` to install all app dependencies
 - Make a copy of the sample.env file and rename to .env
 - Start the app at the root directory using
-  - `npm run dev` for development
-  - `npm run start` for production
+  - `npm run start`

 ## To run the app via docker